 The tip fork-shaped tongue spreads in an explosive-like manner when dipped in the nectar, but that didn’t explain how hummingbirds sucked the nectar.

 In a new trial, the researchers repeated the experiment with over a dozen species.
 The birds were filmed with high-speed cameras while they sipped from an artificial feeder which mimicked a flower outside and inside.

 “What we found is that there is actually a micro-pump, which is transforming the whole tongue shape, and that transformation of the tongue shape is what actually pulls the fluid inside,” Dr. Rico-Guevara said.

 “Instead of using vacuum to generate suction—imagine drinking lemonade out of a straw—the system works like a tiny pump, powered by the springiness of the tongue.
 The bird squashes the tongue flat, and when it springs open, this expansion rapidly pulls the nectar into the grooves in its tongue,” Rico-Guevara writes.
 “It turns out it’s elastic energy—potential mechanical energy stored by the flattening of the tongue—that lets hummingbirds collect nectar much faster than if they relied on capillarity.”

-Besides the empirical evidence, the researchers devised two models: the micro-pump tongue theory and the capillary tub theory.
+Besides the empirical evidence, the researchers devised two models: the micro-pump tongue theory and the capillary tube theory.
 The analysis suggests the micro-pump mode allows the hummingbird to lick faster.
-In fact, it licks so fast that the snapping movement and pressure generated when the tongue changes shape can suck in fluid.
+In fact, it licks so fast that the snapping movement and pressure generated when the tongue changes shape can suck in the fluid.